 UMD PDU header consists of a fixed part (fields that are present for every UMD PDU) and an extension part (fields that are present for an UMD PDU when necessary).
 The fixed part of the UMD PDU header consists of a SI.
 The extension part of the UMD PDU header consists of a SN and may further contain a SO field.

 When an UMD PDU contains a complete RLC SDU, the UMD PDU header only contains the SI field, and is byte aligned.

+An UM RLC entity is configured by RRC to use either a 6 bit SN or a 12 bit SN for RLC SDU segment only.
+The length of the fixed part of the UMD PDU header is one and two bytes respectively.
+The default values for SN field length used by an UM RLC entity is 6 bits.

+An UMD PDU header consists of an extension part only when the Data field consists of a RLC SDU segment which is not the first segment, in which case a 16 bit SO is present.

 Figure 6.2.1.3-1: UMD PDU containing a complete RLC SDU

-Editor’s note: To be updated based on agreements on supported RLC SN lengths, and relative position of SI and reserve bits
+Figure 6.2.1.3-2: UMD PDU with 6 bit SN (the first segment)

+Figure 6.2.1.3-3: UMD PDU with 12 bit SN (the first segment)

+Figure 6.2.1.3-4: UMD PDU with 6 bit SN (segment not first)

+Figure 6.2.1.3-5: UMD PDU with 12 bit SN (segment not first)